LeonPeric/bias-in-multilingual-dialogue-generations/README.md

 ### 'LLM_Classification' folder

-This folder contains the analtysing results for general and specific
+This folder contains the analysis results for general and specific